veryMaker/signum-node/README.md

 ### Running on mainnet (unless you are developing or running on testnet, you will probably want this)

 There is no need to change any configuration.
-Optionally, if you want to used mariadb (see above), you will need to add the following to your `conf/brs.properties`:
+Optionally, if you want to use mariadb (see above), you will need to add the following to your `conf/brs.properties`:

 ```properties
 DB.Url=jdbc:mariadb://localhost:3306/brs_master